garyaiki/dendrites/docs/index.md

 Stream stages may need additional objects, values, or functions that don't change while the stream is running.
 Scala's [currying and partially applied functions](http://alvinalexander.com/scala/fp-book/partially-applied-functions-currying-in-scala){:target="_blank"} and [implicit parameters](http://baddotrobot.com/blog/2015/07/03/scala-implicit-parameters/){:target="_blank"} let generic stages, like `map`, which expect just one input, work with functions having several parameters.

 [Custom stages](http://doc.akka.io/docs/akka/current/scala/stream/stream-customize.html){:target="_blank"} are necessary to process functions with contextual information.
 Some need another object.
 Others need state.
 Logging is vital to knowing what happens in asynchronous code, handling results in-stage allows log messages to have input, output, and context information.
 Errors in distributed systems are often temporary, several *dendrites* stages retry these with [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff){:target="_blank"}.
 Other errors have enhanced error and log messages.
-Kafka polling and Cassandra queries return collections, custom stages input these and output one element at a time when pulled from downstream.
+Kafka polling and Cassandra queries return collections, custom stages input these and output a specified number of elements when pulled from downstream.

 Generic fan-out and fan-in stages make for an elegant way to call parallel services  and proceed when results are ready.